 “It ended several moons ago.”
-David beamed with pride.
+David beamed.
 “But they asked me to stay a while longer.
 I earned this horse, and its saddle and tack too.
 I was also presented with this short sword and the Complete Book of Writings, just as Esthlani boys are.
 Our circle gave me this copy of the Writings so I might have something light for traveling as a knight.
 It’s like Da’s.”
 He lifted the flap and patted the book.

 She passed her hand over the embossed leather holster he wore.
 “It’s beautiful.
 Has your father written you?”